ReihanehIranManesh/fine_tuning_vicuna/README.md

-# fine_tuning_vicuna
+# Fine-tuning Vicuna

-Code for generating data + fine-tuning vicuna for evaluation of FIND
+Code for generating data + fine-tuning + evaluating Vicuna as an implementer for evaluation of FIND

-Generated data is in generate_training_data_vicuna/relations/train_data